 Missing detail is disrespectful to the people doing the work.
 Identifying the many frustrations and is part of the value stream outcome.

 At TXM we use the proven Manufacturing Agility Process to Value Stream Map.
-Our facilitators check understanding and role play the conversations to demonstrate what really happens in the work place.
-The facilitators then identify boundary conditions and role play the ideal situation as the current state is unravelling.
+Our facilitators check to understand and role-play the conversations to demonstrate what really happens in the workplace.
+The facilitators then identify boundary conditions and role-play the ideal situation as the current state is unravelling.
 This method allows micro behaviours to be defined immediately and further engages the people to participate in the future state mapping process.

 Next time you have a need to value stream map

-1) Respect each individual need at every step, and
+1) Respect each individuals need at every step, and

-The results you should expect is a future state plan that is easier to implement, and a greater engagement from both the people in the value stream mapping workshop, and the people they represent.
+The results you should expect is a future state plan that is easier to implement, and greater engagement from both the people in the value stream mapping workshop and the people they represent.

 Try this next time you value stream map.

 Thank you for watching this TXM Lean Minute.